 No long goodbyes.
 No emotional departure rituals.
 The dog is neurologically resolved, engaged with a chew, and in a calm state.
 Walk out quietly.

-A flirt pole for separation anxiety is not a standalone cure.
-Severe separation anxiety often needs a comprehensive behavior modification plan and sometimes veterinary support.
-However, the pre-departure drive resolution protocol is one of the most effective components in any separation anxiety plan I’ve used in ten years of training.
+A prey drive protocol is not a standalone cure for clinical separation anxiety.
+Severe cases often need a comprehensive behavior modification plan and sometimes veterinary support.
+But the pre-departure drive resolution is one of the most effective components in any separation anxiety plan I’ve used in ten years.
 It changes the dog’s neurological starting point, and that changes everything downstream.

-Flirt Pole for Jumping Dogs: Impulse Control That Actually Transfers
+Jumping on People: Impulse Control That Transfers to Real Life

 Dogs that jump on people are the number one complaint I hear from owners who are otherwise happy with their dog.
 The dog is friendly, excited, genuinely thrilled to see people.
 And also 60 pounds of airborne chaos every time someone walks through the door.